brettkromkamp/typed-tree/README.rst

 ----

-`Contextualise`_, a knowledge management application that I am currently developing, allows the user to visualise their topics of interest (i.e., *vertices*) and the relationship between those topics (i.e, *edges*) using a network graph visualisation.
+`Contextualise`_, a knowledge management application that I am currently developing, allows the user to visualise their topics of interest (i.e., *nodes*) and the relationships between those topics (i.e, *references to other nodes*) using a network graph visualisation.
 To that effect, TypedTree makes it straightforward to not only enable the visualisation of the actual graph itself but also to enhance the visualisation with information related to the type of each node and the references to other nodes, respectively (an example of which is provided below).

+    Contextualise's network graph visualisation is *interactive* in that it allows the user to navigate between topics of interest by clicking on the actual node in the graph that they want to navigate to.

 .. image:: resources/graph-visualisation.png
    :alt: Network graph visualisation in Contextualise

-*Network graph visualisation in Contextualise*
+*A typical network graph visualisation in Contextualise showing topics of interest and the relationships between those topics*

 Installation
 ------------